antecedent/patchwork/README.md

 	    );
     }

-However, for maximum convenience, Patchwork also provides a ready-made specialized class named `Patchwork\TestCase` that has the blacklist already overriden.
+However, for maximum convenience, Patchwork also provides a ready-made specialization of the `PHPUnit_Framework_TestCase` class, which has the blacklist already overridden.
 In addition, it contains a `filter` method, which is essentially an alias for `Patchwork\filter`, except that all filters attached using this alias are automatically dismissed in the `tearDown` method:

 	class TestCase extends Patchwork\TestCase
 	{